mvakde/mvakde.github.io/blog/index.md

 >Upcoming: A brush with death, 21st Century Heliocentricity

 ### [JEE is easy](./jee-is-easy) 4th May 2025
 The JEE coaching system is bullshit and harmful.
-There is an easier way.
-Here is how I did it.
+Here's an easier way.

 ### [Anecdotes on intelligence](./anecdotes-on-intelligence) 10th March 2025
 Interesting stories of some of the smartest people I know